-The school community should tune in to monitor radio or television or Parent Square for emergency information.
+The school community should tune in to monitor radio or television or the Districts current notification system for emergency information.
 In the event of a major disaster during school hours, the school will not be dismissed and students will remain under the supervision of school authorities.